UtkarshTiwari003/EAuction/README.md

 # EAuction
-A Stock Market Full Stack Application to register and check all the company details and its related stocks.
+An EAuction Full Stack Application to register and check all the auction details and its related bids and customers.